 The renters at the property are entitled to live at your new house throughout the length of the lease agreement they originally signed.
 You must agree to take over the lease when you purchase a rental property with renters on a fixed-term lease.

 Once you have assumed ownership, you may discuss options with your new tenants to arrive upon a mutual agreement to end the lease early.
 Any lease can be legally terminated before its end date if both parties agree.
 Landlords may be successful in reaching agreement about an early lease termination if they offer incentives like covering the cost of moving expenses or offering a rent discount.

 If your tenants are on a month-to-month lease, they have fewer protections for staying at the property after a sale.
-If you want your new tenants to move, you simply need to provide your tenants with written notice about the end date of their tenancy.
+If you want your new tenants to move, you simply need to provide your tenants with written notice of the end date of their tenancy.
 Depending on your state or city, you are required to notify your tenants before they must move, typically 30-90 days in advance.

 It is extremely important to check with your local laws, as some cities are starting to enact ‘no cause evictions’ or ‘no cause terminations’ protections for tenants.
 Similarly, if your new property is under rent control, you may not be able to ask the tenants to vacate.
 This will be an important consideration if you are purchasing a rental property and you know you will want the current tenants to move out.